 This guide outlines what can be expected from the PCO and what we need from instructors.
 I hope that this guide helps to make the relationship between instructors and drafters as productive, efficient, and effective as possible in assisting the Government in delivering its legislative programme.

 The PCO has two roles: providing law drafting services to the Government and providing access to legislation.
 This guide is concerned with law drafting.

 We are responsible for drafting all Government Bills except those drafted by the IRD.
 We also examine and provide drafting assistance on local Bills and private Bills, and, when directed to do so by the Attorney-General, provide drafting assistance with Members' Bills.
-We also draft all Statutory Regulations and some other delegated legislation.
+We also draft all Legislative Instruments (except those that are resolutions of the House).

 The drafters are organised into four teams under the overall leadership of a Deputy Chief Parliamentary Counsel.
 Each team tends to work with a specific group of instructing government departments although there is some sharing of workload between teams.
 The manager of the team responsible for your department (your "Drafting Team Manager") will often be your first point of contact with the PCO.
 The Drafting Team Managers' contact details are given in section 6.4, along with other contact points in the office.

 More information about the PCO is available on our website (www.pco.parliament.govt.nz).

 This publication is a guide to the usual processes of instructing and drafting: it does not cover all situations, nor does it set down rigid rules.
 On occasion, instructors and drafters may agree to vary some of the usual procedures.